Dante-Broggi/png-text/README.md

 followed by those chunk chains which do not begin with a valid PNG header, and then a list of bytes&byte offsets which do not form valid chunk chains.

+The program even looks for overlapping chunk chains, thus it can appear `O(N²)` for moderate sized input, though as each chunk has a maximum length, it is `O(N)` in the limit.

-After extracting loose IDAT chunks one could look for hidden pixels either out of the declared width/height or in transparent pixels, but this program does not do such image analysis, as this analusis was considered out of scope for the scale of a class project.
+After extracting loose IDAT chunks one could look for hidden pixels either out of the declared width/height or in transparent pixels, but this program does not do such image analysis, as this analysis was considered out of scope for the scale of a class project.
-Look at the more developed <https://fotoforensics.com> / <https://lab.fotoforensics.com/?show=lab> service for such analysis, or at <https://en.wikipedia.org/wiki/ACropalypse> and <https://acropalypse.app> for the vulnerability which inspired this project.
+Look at the more developed <https://fotoforensics.com> / <https://lab.fotoforensics.com/?show=lab> service for such analysis Or at <https://en.wikipedia.org/wiki/ACropalypse> and <https://acropalypse.app> for the vulnerability which inspired this project.

 ## CIS 542 Computer Forensics class project pitch
 My idea for a project idea is to create a simple command line PNG metadata reader, similar to the Strings view on <https://fotoforensics.com>, which also searches for additional PNG data after the first IEND of the file.
-(The latter is to examine the forensic data in overwritten but not truncated files, eg: <https://en.wikipedia.org/wiki/ACropalypse>.
+The latter is to examine the forensic data in overwritten but not truncated files, eg: <https://en.wikipedia.org/wiki/ACropalypse>.
 This will not provide an actual renderer or GUI.
 Search functionality will be provided by grep, or left out.
 Any example images will be provided on an as-found/created basis (if I have them or need them to test the program) probably from wikipedia & co.